yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/stable-release.md

 {{< warning title="Use v2.4.4.0 or later" >}}

-YugabyteDB version 2.4.4.0 contains an important fix for a `tcmalloc` memory allocation bug which could lead to process crashes.
-This was caused by a dependency (the `gperftools` package).
-If you're using a prior version in the 2.4 series, please upgrade as soon as possible.
+YugabyteDB version 2.4.4.0 contains an important fix for a bug in a downstream dependency (the `gperftools` package).
+This `tcmalloc` memory allocation bug could lead to process crashes.
+If you're using a version higher than 2.4.0.0, please upgrade as soon as possible.

 Refer to [issue 8531](https://github.com/yugabyte/yugabyte-db/issues/8531) for details.